 We are working through a strategy to carefully monitor and calculate our emissions to confirm that we are Carbon Neutral or Negative.

 We currently offset our carbon emissions with UK based tree planting projects that are paired with Verified Carbon Standard (VCS) offsets.
 Through our ongoing partnership with Avon Needs Trees and past partnerships with Forest of Avon Trust and The Woodland Trust, we help to replant the UK’s native woodland and provide education around the importance of trees.

 Protect our forest & the Biodiversity they support

 We aim to use only the most sustainably and responsibly sourced timber from certified suppliers, including the Forest Stewardship Council (FSC), and the Programme for the Endorsement of Forest Certification (PEFC).
 We also use FSC certified and recycled paper, and operate a predominantly paperless office using e-sign documents and digital design presentations.

 Our Sustainable Kitchens tree dedication scheme ensures the planting and maintenance of trees with each kitchen we supply.

 We help to rebuild forests by supporting tree planting projects and deforestation prevention projects.

 We try to minimise our use of products containing volatile organic compounds (VOCs) or potentially toxic substances, especially paint.
 VOCs have a harmful impact on climate change, environmental pollution and human health.

-We use materials with low or zero VOC’s, including birch plywood, solid sustainable timber, and water-based paints.
+We use materials with low VOC’s, including birch plywood, solid sustainable timber, and water-based paints.